 Frequently Asked Questions

-Q: Do you train dogs or coach humans?
+Q: Do you train dogs or teach humans?

 Q: What kinds of issues do you work with?